 When I fall in love, I fall hard.

 The first time I saw the Barenaked Ladies perform live in Minneapolis, I was hooked.
 I even got in my car and drove to Chicago the following weekend to see them again.
 I’ve lost track of how many times I’ve paid to watch their on-stage antics.

 Case in point #2 – my one pair of Simple shoes quickly turned into two.
 Then three.
 Now, I think I have them in seven different colors.
 Maybe 10.
 But who’s counting.

 Or when I discovered Israeli Couscous.
 I cleaned the market out.
 I must have tried a bazillion different recipes using this grain.
 My pantry still houses four bags at all times.

 Now I’m on a butterscotch kick.
 And there’s no going back.

-I’ve made three batches since last Wednesday.
+Found these Butterscotch Pumpkin Cookies and I was done.
+I made three batches in one week.
 I can’t get enough of them.

 - 2 cups all-purpose flour